MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 The next line, containing the world.sendMessage function call, is printing the number of seconds that have been counted up to that point.
 The message that we are sending is: "Seconds Passed: " + secondsPassed, which will print the string "Seconds Passed: " with the current value of the secondsPassed variable at the end.

-In JavaScript/TypeScript you can concatenate, or chain together, different types of variables (such as numbers) seamlessly with strings.
+In JavaScript you can concatenate, or chain together, different types of variables (such as numbers) seamlessly with strings.
 In many other languages, you can't use the "+" operator with different types like that.

 2. Go back into your world, reload your script, and view the result: